 - Humba Wumba in Banjo-Tooie is a transformation-magic-using shamaness who lives in a magical teepee.
 In "Nuts and Bolts", she keeps the Hulk Speak and makes occasional references to both her own magical traditions (sometimes thanking you for your contribution to the shaman magic awareness fund when you make purchases) and Mumbo's, but otherwise the magic is ignored in favor of the various roles she plays throughout the game.

-- The Wolves tribe of Digital Devil Saga wear stereotypical Native-American clothes, can shape shift and use magic.
+- The Wolves tribe of Digital Devil Saga wear stereotypical Native-American clothes, can shape shift, use magic, are big on honor, and have unwavering loyalty to their leader.
 The last two can be excused by all but one person in the game world doing it as well however.

 - Played with in Assassins Creed III.
 Connor is a half Native American who does possess superhuman Eagle Vision, but it is inherited from his European father rather than his mundane Native mother, and a genetic trait common to all assassins, having a direct lineage to the precursor civilization.